DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.1.4 Change management
     - Change management (AKA control management) plays an important role when monitoring systems in a controlled environment, and has 3 basic components:
         - **Request Control**: process that provides an organized framework within which users can request modifications, managers can conduct cost/benefit analysis, and developers can prioritize tasks
+            - Change Request: The request process begins with a user-initiated request for a feature.
+Change and release control are initiated by developers seeking to implement changes.
+Design review is a phase of the change approval process initiated by developers when they have a completed design.
         - **Change Control**: the process of controlling specific changes that need to take place during the life cycle of a system, serving to document the necessary change-related activities
             - where change management is the project manager’s responsibility for the overarching process, change control is what devs do to ensure the software or environment doesn’t break when changed
             - change control is basically the process used by devs to re-create a situation encountered by a user and analyze the appropriate changes; it provides a framework where multiple devs can create and test a solution prior to rolling it out into a prod environment